htcondor/htcondor/docs/version-history/development-release-series-89.rst

   SLOT_TYPE_1.BASE_CGROUP = hi_prio
   :ticket:`7390`

+-  Improved the performance of the negotiatior by simplifying the definition of the startd's WithinResourceLimits attribute when custom resources are defined.
+   :ticket:`7323`

 -  *condor_submit* will no longer set the ``Owner`` attribute of jobs it submits to the name of the current user.
 It now leaves this attribute up to the *condor_schedd* to set.
 This change was made because the *condor_schedd*